-Founded in 1950 by the local municipality, its plan reminds of a Menorah and at the two entrance gates you will see the table of Moses’ Law.
+Founded in 1950 by the local municipality, its plan reminds you of a Menorah and at the two entrance gates, you will see the table of Moses’ Law.
 This is because between 1645 and 1895, what is now the Rose Garden in Rome was a Jewish cemetery.
-Before that, in ancient Roman times, here was the temple of goddess Flora.
+Before that, in ancient Roman times, there was the temple of the goddess Flora.

 Also this church went through several renovation phases, up to the 18th century, when Cardinal Andrea Querini commissioned the expansion of the monastery and the new facade.
 Despite all the renovations, we can still see some elements from the original church, such as two of the 19 pillars decorating the place in the 3rd century and the crypt where the remains of St. Thomas Becket are kept.
 Here is also the pillar where, according to tradition, St. Sebastian was martyred.

-This, too, is a very ancient church.
+This, too, is very ancient even though one of the lesser-known churches in Rome.
 Where the church was founded is recorded the most ancient Christian cult of the Aventine Hill.
-This is where was the family residence of Saint Prisca, Christian martyr of the 1st century.
+This is where the family residence of Saint Prisca was, a Christian martyr of the 1st century.
 House that is said to have hosted also Saint Peter and Saint Paul.
 When the body of martyred saint Prisca was found, the existing church was named after her.

-While it’s not sure if saints Peter and Paul were actually guests of this house, what is certain is that this was one of the major centres for Christian preaching and gatherings.
+While it’s not sure if saints Peter and Paul were actually guests of this house, what is certain is that this was one of the major centers for Christian preaching and gatherings.

 The church underwent a series of renovations, being the main ones in the 8th, 11th and 17th centuries, but the original building is very old, seemingly dating back to the 3rd century.

-Imposing example of neo-Romanesque sacred architecture of late 19th century, Saint Anselm Church was devoted to the saint bishop of Canterbury.
+An imposing example of neo-Romanesque sacred architecture of the late 19th century, Saint Anselm Church was devoted to the saint bishop of Canterbury.
 The building was commissioned by the Benedictine monks upon request from pope Leo XIII to help boost the studying of the Catholic religion.
 Works started in 1893 and ended in 1900.